Daniel-Carpenter/Coding-Resources/SQL/README.md

-_Note: FULL OUTER and RIGHT JOIN are not shown here because they are not supported by the version of SQL (SQLite) used in this tutorial._
+_Note: FULL OUTER and RIGHT JOIN are not shown here because they are not suppORted by the version of SQL (SQLite) used in this tutORial._

-## Subqueries (nested SELECT)
+## Subqueries (basically a nested SELECT)

-### Select Based On The Result Of A Select (SUBQUERY)
+### Select Based On the Result Of a Select (Subquery)

 ```sql